Saevon/saevon.github.io/_posts/2013-07-04-webrtc-with-jssip-and-asterisk.md

 ---
 {% include JB/setup %}

-Recently I've been trying to get a web phone up and running, my only real requirement was to use asterisk.
+Recently I've been trying to get a web phone up and running, my only real requirement was to use Asterisk.
+So I decided to go with the following technology stack, JsSIP, Chrome and Asterisk.

 ## Browsers